I really love snow goggles made by Smith, specifically the I/O series because it’s the smallest among the family.

 - Changing lenses and minor adjustments are relatively convenient.

-Although I really like this set of snow goggle, there are still some things that are lacking or I personally feel not that great, and here they are:
+Although I really like this set of snow goggles, there are still some things that are lacking or I personally feel are not that great, and here they are:

-- The price is still a bit on the higher end while compared to other entry-level alternatives.
+- The price is still a bit on the higher end compared to other entry-level alternatives.

 - It doesn’t offer customizations for people who wear prescription glasses.
 You probably have to turn to third-party vendors like SportRX while paying a premium fee.

-- The appearance and strap setup could be improved to catch up with the Smith I/O7 line.
+- The appearance and strap setup could be improved.